harrypmdev/liars-dice/README.md

     </details>
     <br>
 - This is a common issue when using fixed headers.
-- The 'scroll-margin' CSS property can be used to offset the point to which the page scrolls.
+- The `scroll-margin` CSS property can be used to offset the point to which the page scrolls.
 This was added to the CSS selector in question.
     <details>
     <summary>Bug two solved</summary>